Mike12041204/cuQC/README.md

 It should also be noted that making the definitions for the data structure and thus their sizes as small as possible decreases the time spent by cuQC.
 This is because some of these data structures must be copied from the CPU to the GPU, and if they are smaller, it will take less time to do so.
 Thus, when timing cuQC, we would first run the program in debug mode to find some definitions that worked for the graph, then using the data structure size information given by DEBUG MODE, we would minimize the definitions to boost the speed of cuQC.
 ## Experiments
 For running experiments with cuQC, the host should have at least `32GB` of memory, and the device should have at least `40GB` of global memory.
 If the machine doesn't have that much memory cuQC will still be able to run some experiment scenarios on smaller graphs.
 But it may run out of memory, throw an error, and terminate the program for other cases.
-If this scenario occurs refer to the `Build instructions` sections for how to proceed.
+If this scenario occurs refer to the `Build Instructions` sections for how to proceed.

 The program takes 5 parameters:
 1. graph_file, the file to find cliques in